aarontxz/AudioVault/README.md

 # AudioVault
 Audio File Hosting Web Application

-AudioVault is a secure platform for users to upload/playback Audiofiles and Admin to manage these users.
+AudioVault is a platform for users to upload/playback audio files and Admin to manage these users.
 The application includes authentication using JWT tokens, role-based user access, and integrates with S3 for audio file storage.

 ## Video walk through for AudioVault
 https://youtu.be/4bY9Knj95gw